 Be sure to leave room for a fruitful slice of this light and pretty cake.
 "Made from a mix, it couldn't be easier—and you can get creative with the garnish," notes Nicholette Measel of Medway, Ohio.
 "This cake is just as delicious serve the next day...if there's any left."

 Recommended: 17 Ways to Get More Fruitcake in Your Life

 - 1 package (18-1/4 ounces) yellow cake mix

 - 1/2 cup egg substitute

 - 1 carton (6 ounces) reduced-fat orange-cream yogurt

 - 2 cups reduced-fat whipped topping

 - 1 cup diced fresh strawberries, patted dry

 - 1 cup canned unsweetened pineapple tidbits, drained and patted dry

-- Place one cake layer on a serving plate.
+- In a bowl, combine the yogurt and whipped topping.
+In another bowl, combine the strawberries and pineapple.
+Place one cooled cake layer on a serving plate.
 Spread with half of the yogurt mixture; top with half of the fruit mixture.
 Top with second cake layer.
 Spread remaining yogurt mixture over top of cake; sprinkle with remaining fruit.
 Store in the refrigerator.
 Yield: 12 servings.